Slope detection and toroidal 3-manifolds: Applications of slope detection results to toroidal manifolds

 Ozsv\'ath and Szab\'o have conjectured that an irreducible integer homology $3$-sphere with infinite fundamental group is not an $L$-space, and this has been verified in the toroidal case by Eftekhary \cite{Eft} (see also \cite[Corollary 10]{HRW1}).
 Theorem \ref{thm: small order lo} shows that the following analogues hold, as predicted by the $L$-space conjecture.

-\begin{corollary} An irreducible, toroidal integer homology $3$-sphere $W$ has a left-orderable fundamental group.
+\begin{theorem} An irreducible, toroidal integer homology $3$-sphere $W$ has a left-orderable fundamental group.
 It admits a co-oriented taut foliation if it contains a fibred knot manifold whose boundary is incompressible in $W$.